3 Real Numbers

 Proposition 36

-The proof is simple, and is left as an exercise.
-We now have a complete picture about supremum and infimum, see figure below.
+The proof is trivial, and is left as an exercise.
+We now have a complete picture about supremum and infimum, see Figure 3.1.

-We conclude with another simple proposition.
+We conclude with another simple, but useful proposition.
 The proof is again left to the reader.

 Proposition 37: Relationship between sup and inf